Facility layout: What is it and why should I care?

 There is no one-size fits all solution.
 Each of these basic layouts come with their own set of advantages and disadvantages.
 Beyond these basic layouts, a combination of these is also an option.

-Manufacturers should start by identifying product groups/families from the customer end of the
+Manufacturers should start by identifying product groups/families from the customer end of the value-chain.
+If your product mix is complicated, creating a product and equipment/assembly step matrix can help with grouping and establishing a product family.

 All available options make the planning phase even more important to ensure you generate different layout options, and ultimately select a layout that best supports your goals.
 As an example, while designing high-volume layout for certain demand, the takt time (drumbeat of your operation) will have to be understood.